Skip to Main Content

 What Is a Rim Joist?

-You might not think much about the parts that make up your home’s structure, but knowing a bit about rim joists can help you understand and prevent some common issues.
-Rim joists help support the floors in your home, but they can allow cold air and moisture to sneak in and potentially cause problems.
+You might not think much about your home’s structure, but knowing what a rim joist is can help you prevent common issues.
+Rim joists support your floors, but if they’re damaged, cold air and moisture can get in easier—leading to mold, wood rot, and high energy usage.

 What Are Rim Joists?